isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 #### 2. Is there a limit to the number of times I can apply for a SafeTravel Pass under the RGL arrangement?

 There is no limit to the number of times a traveller can be sponsored for a SafeTravel Pass under the RGL arrangement.
 However, as each SafeTravel pass is only valid for single-entry into Singapore, each new entry will require a fresh application by the sponsor.
 While there is no cap on the number of times a traveller can be sponsored for entry under the RGL, there may be penalties in repeated cases of non-utilisation (i.e. no show).

+#### 3. Do I need to pay to apply for a SafeTravel Pass?

+No payment is required.

 #### 3. I intend to visit Singapore, but I do not qualify for RGL.
 Is there another SafeTravel Pass that I apply for entry into Singapore?